 For a wide blind where the fabric needs joining, a patterned, check or stripe fabric the joins are not so obvious.
 However, with a plain fabric the joins will be more noticeable as will the stab stitching anchoring the fabrics together especially on silk, satin and taffeta type fabrics.
 If you like a balanced look when choosing checks or stripes make sure they will work well with the blind width.
 If you do decide to use silk for your blind please note that this will need to be interlined as this will protect the fabric.
 A stunning or unusual piece of fabric would make a great blind - look at the Adicts blind for a great example.

 FABRIC NOT TO USE

-There are certain fabrics that are not very good for Roman Blinds, these include Velvet, thick upholstery fabric and shear fabric (as the blinds are lined).
+There are certain fabrics that are not very good for Roman Blinds, these include Velvet, thick upholstery fabric and sheer /voile fabric (as the blinds are lined).
 When recycling curtains into Roman Blinds - lay your curtains flat and examine the fabric carefully as you often get fade marks where the pleats were.